 Giving is Greater (Acts 20:35)

-Acts 20:35, I have shewed you all things, how that so labouring ye ought to support the weak, and to remember the words of the Lord Jesus, how he said, It is more blessed to give than to receive.
+Acts 20:33-35, I have coveted no man's silver, or gold, or apparel.
+34 Yea, ye yourselves know, that these hands have ministered unto my necessities, and to them that were with me.
+35 I have shewed you all things, how that so labouring ye ought to support the weak, and to remember the words of the Lord Jesus, how he said, It is more blessed to give than to receive.

-Jesus was the greatest giver.
-He gave the ultimate gift and He is the example of abundant giving.
+Paul wasn’t advocating the government welfare system where any and every one expects a government handout!
+He was not advocating helping those who can and should work to meet their own needs.
+He didn’t say it is wrong to receive from others, but it is more blessed to give to others.
+We are to be givers because Jesus Christ is the greatest giver.
+He gave the ultimate gift, and He is the example of abundant giving.
 He coveted nothing of this world.
 He gave all He had to others.
 He willingly sacrificed His own life for others.
-God’s Word clearly teaches that He put us on this earth not to see how much we can get, but to see how much we can give.
+God’s Word clearly teaches that He put us on this earth, not to see how much we can get, but to see how much we can give.
+Receiving is good, but giving is better.
+Jesus was teaching that a greater happiness is found through giving rather than getting.
+That principle should guide every disciple.
+Giving to help the weak is an essential part of worship.
+Such giving brings a Christian joy.
 Untold millions of people have this backwards.
 When we become born again, new creatures in Christ Jesus, our new nature wants to give, but our old nature wants to hang on to what we have.
 Jesus tells us that it is more blessed to give than it is to receive.
 He wouldn't have said this if it wasn't true.

-Why is it more blessed to give than it is to receive?
+Four reasons why is it more blessed to give than it is to receive:

 1. When we give generously, we put God first ahead of our own selfish interests.
 By doing this, we are obeying His Word and this obedience will cause Him to bless us.